 Employee Details

 Name:

 Job role:

 Contact details (telephone and email):

-Details of the grievance Who is the grievance against?
-Please provide details of your grievance.
-You should include all relevant details information, e.g. dates, times, locations and the names of other people present (witnesses).
-Please continue on a separate sheet and attach if necessary.
-Have you raised your grievance informally with your Headteacher/Line Manager?
-If so, what action was taken (please give detailed information and provide dates):
+I

+Details of the grievance

+Who is the grievance against?

+Trino to the gheranes against.

+Please provide details of your grievance

+information, e.g. dates, times, locations (witnesses).
+Please continue on a separate of the continue of the co

+,

+lly with your Headteacher/Line Manager?
+If so,

+what action was taken (please give detain iled information and provide dates):

 How do you think your grievance should be resolved?
 Please say how you would like the school to deal with your grievance.
 You should set out why and how you believe this could resolve your grievance.
 Please continue on a separate sheet and attach if necessary.

-Name, address and contact number of trade union representative or colleague who will

-accompany you:

-Declaration

-By submitting this form, I confirm that the information I have provided is true to the best of my knowledge.
+Name, address and contact number of trade union representative or colleague who will accompany you: accompany you.
+Declaration By submitting this form, I confirm that the information I have provided is true to the best of my knowledge.
 I understand that the school may take disciplinary action against me if I make false, malicious or untrue allegations.

-Employee's signature:
+Employee's signature: Date:

-Date: